addrummond/imask/README.markdown

 Limitations
 ===========
-Currently, Imask can only handle one user account, and can only retrieve messages from one mailbox of the IMAP server.
-These limitations will hopefully be removed shortly.
+Currently, can only retrieve messages from one mailbox of the IMAP server.
+This limitation will hopefully be removed shortly.